 " by Queen.

 This has been covered by many bands, including Our Lady Peace, and a vastly toned down version by A Perfect Circle.
-Jack Johnson recorded it for the 2007 compilation Instant Karma: The Amnesty International Campaign to Save Darfur. (thanks, Jeffrey - Victoria, Canada)
+Jack Johnson recorded it for the 2007 compilation Instant Karma: The Amnesty International Campaign to Save Darfur

-On September 13, 1980 Elton John did a free concert in Central Park, New York and ended it with this song.
-This performance was three months before Lennon's untimely death and before playing the song Elton said, "This is for a dear friend of mine who doesn't live too far from here, so lets sing it loud enough for him to hear it" - Lennon lived only a few blocks from that part of Central Park.
-The flamboyant Elton performed the song wearing a Donald Duck outfit. (thanks, Chris - Philly, PA)
+On September 13, 1980 Elton John did a free concert in New York's Central Park, ending it with this song.
+This performance was three months before Lennon's untimely death; before playing the song Elton said, "This is for a dear friend of mine who doesn't live too far from here, so let's sing it loud enough for him to hear it" (Lennon lived only a few blocks from that part of Central Park).
+The flamboyant Elton performed the song wearing a Donald Duck outfit.

 This song returned to the Hot 100 three times in the late 2000s, thanks to cover versions by Jack Johnson (#90, 2007), David Archuleta (#36, 2008) and The Glee Cast (#67, 2009).